brewsci/homebrew-science/CONTRIBUTING.md

 #### Logical Guidelines

+* **Patches should be submitted upstream.
+Describe and link to the issue in your comments.**
 * Group mandatory, optional, and recommended dependencies together.
 * Group other options together.
-* Patches should have been submitted upstream, or should be documented (e.g., a reference to MacPorts or Debian).

 #### Stylistic Guidelines